novayo/LeetCode/0019_Remove_Nth_Node_From_End_of_List/README.md

 * Memory Usage: 13.8 MB, less than 59.65% of Python3 online submissions for Remove Nth Node From End of List.

 > linked list - two pass

+---

+try_5.ts: O(N) / O(1) - where N is the number of nodes in the list

+* Runtime: 58 ms, faster than 59.24% of TypeScript online submissions for Remove Nth Node From End of List.
+* Memory Usage: 44.5 MB, less than 65.92% of TypeScript online submissions for Remove Nth Node From End of List.

+> linked list - one pass